Ibrahim-Hak/Telco_Churn_Prediction/README.md

 This Project Explore Key Churn Driver Utilizing Extended python Library such as SHAP and LIME

 ## Data
 The Orange Telecom's Churn Dataset, which consists of cleaned customer activity data (features), along with a churn label specifying whether a customer canceled the subscription, will be used to develop predictive models.
-Two datasets are made available here: The churn-80 and churn-20 datasets can be downloaded. link to data can be found here https://www.kaggle.com/datasets/mnassrib/telecom-churn-datasets
+Two datasets are available here: The churn-80 and churn-20 datasets can be downloaded.<br>
+The link to data can be found here: https://www.kaggle.com/datasets/mnassrib/telecom-churn-datasets

 ## Model Building & Selection
 Three classification models where built including LogisticRegression, RandomForest and MLPClassifier.<br>